 By identifying clear expectations for the whole school, you give students and teachers a shared reason behind their actions.

-PBIS and MTSS are now familiar acronyms for many elementary teachers.
+PBIS and MTSS are now familiar acronyms for many teachers.
 And a behavior rubric fits right in with both of these systems.

 A schoolwide behavior rubric helps teachers to implement a tailored behavior support system that fits their school’s needs and values.
 This format encourages teachers and administrators to think about specific actions they’d like to promote in the classroom, hallway, cafeteria, or even outside the school walls.